 The big problem that the public is unaware of is that stevia is safe according to the FDA’s acceptable daily intake (ADI) which is 7x lower than aspartame.

 Yes, you read that correctly.
-You need to eat 7x less stevia than aspartame to stay within the ADI, which is just 9 packets per day.
+To stay within the safe ADI, you need to eat 1/7th the amount of stevia vs. aspartame.
+That equals just 9 packets per day.

 Why?
 Because when the bacteria in the gut breakdown the steviol glycosides, they produce the aglycone of stevioside, which is mutagenic.